Laos: A Forgotten Paradise

 "Laos is simply stunning, so much so I couldn't come up with a description without sounding cliche: a forgotten paradise."

-From my plane, I saw the Nam Ngum Lake, in the distance were rolling hills and dense forests.
+From my plane, I saw Nam Ngum Lake, and in the distance were rolling hills and dense forests.
 Even before we descended, Laos had cast its spell.
 Awesome weather, blue sky, and white clouds, everything seemed to announce an unusual trip to come, one that was full of discoveries.

 Located in the eastern part of the Indo-China Peninsula, Laos is the only landlocked country in Southeast Asia.
 Despite being one of the poorest countries in the region, it enjoys rich tourism resources that are often overlooked by travelers.
-80 percent of Laos are covered by forests, mountains and paddy fields.
-Beautiful landscape and simple lifestyle make it somewhat a forgotten paradise.
+80 percent of Laos is covered by forests, mountains, and paddy fields.
+The beautiful landscape and simple lifestyle make it somewhat of a forgotten paradise.
 Serene, peaceful, and romantic - those three words just indicate how I feel about Laos.

 Along with my excitement, we reached our first stop – Vientiane, the capital of Laos.
-It is not very remarkable if compared to a metropolis, but it is truly a clean and peaceful city to relax.
+It is not very remarkable if compared to a metropolis, but it is truly a clean and peaceful city to relax in.
 The population is as low as 0.6 million, so you are unlikely to feel the urban bustle.
 Some say that the word "Vientiane" means "city of sandalwood" while others argue that it means "city of the moon".
-There were once many valuable sandalwood trees in Laos, pitifully most of them were chopped down in the colonial period.
+There were once many valuable sandalwood trees in Laos, but pitifully most of them were chopped down in the colonial period.
 These days, sandalwood is nowhere to be found in Laos.

 Vientiane is a historic city as well as a Buddhist place.
 There are many wats (temples), pagodas, and historic sites.
 Wat Sisaket is one of the highlights.
 It is the oldest and best-preserved temple situated in the city center, with over 7,000 Buddha statues.
 It is a typical Lao-style temple adorned with gold and silver foils and colorful glasses.